joepatten/joepatten.github.io/pages/1about.md

 #### Capital One

 After my fifth year of graduate school, I graduated with a PhD in Economics as well as a Master's in Computer Science (focusing on Machine Learning).
 I went on the job market to find a job where I could do meaningful and impactful work.
 I chose to accept an offer at Capital One after talking with the hiring manager multiple times as I believed that it fit what I was looking for.
 If you want to know more about my job market experience, you can read [this post](../blog/job_market).
-I have been working at Capital One since June 2021 and enjoy the challenge of working on open-ended questions that don't have obvious solutions.
+I have been working at Capital One since June 2021 and enjoy the challenge of working on open-ended business questions that don't have obvious solutions.

 ![Image](../../assets/img/kayak_outside.jpg)